 $25.34-$31.39 hourly / $4,391.98-$5,440.90 monthly / $52,703.76-$65,290.80 annual

-Monitors and maintains one or more instructional audio, video, and newspaper/magazine/radio production laboratories for journalism classes used for maintaining the print and online editions of the student newspaper and magazine, and the Internet radio station and assists students to develop and improve skills in the areas of journalism and media production.
+Monitors and maintains one or more instructional audio, video, and newspaper/magazine/radio production laboratories for journalism classes used for maintaining the print and online editions of the student newspaper and magazine, and the Internet radio station and assists students and faculty with instructional activities to develop and improve skills in the areas of journalism and media production.

 Schedules and oversees the use of one or more instructional audio, video, and newspaper/magazine/radio production laboratories, by students, faculty, and staff.